 So the admittedly emotionally stirring idea that Theranos could have saved Elizabeth’s uncle if only he’d gotten a finger prick at Walgreens is probably bunk.
 Combine that with a significant rate of false positives that inevitably pop up when lab tests aren’t medically indicated, the risks of overtreatment, and the fact that most blood tests don’t actually yield some neat “yes” or “no” result and must be interpreted in context to truly deliver high-quality care to patients, and you’re left scratching your head and wondering what diagnostic problem Theranos was even positioned to solve.

-Nonetheless, Theranos pushed hard for its “patients-as-consumers” idyll, lobbying Arizona lawmakers to to allow individuals to order lab tests without a physician to facilitate the company’s big rollout into several-dozen stores.
+Nonetheless, Theranos pushed hard for its “patients-as-consumers” idyll, lobbying Arizona lawmakers to pass legislation the company practically devised itself to allow individuals to order lab tests without a physician to facilitate the company’s big rollout into several-dozen stores.
 But the state’s loosey-goosey regulatory climate wasn’t the only reason the firm zeroed in on it as a springboard for its product: Arizona’s high rate of uninsured residents also struck Holmes and her colleagues as a business opportunity, as they imagined that people paying out of pocket could be enticed by Theranos’s low-priced menu and try to make do without access to primary care.

 And for anyone rightfully wondering what, exactly, an uninsured person with better access to lab testing would even do about a diagnosis for which they couldn’t afford the treatment, Holmes had a go-to example: Type 2 diabetes, she offered in her Ted Talk, drives some 20 percent of national health care costs and is manageable through lifestyle changes—but some 90 percent of prediabetic people are unaware of their status.
 Here, she imagined, was a huge problem her devices could solve, if they only worked, which they didn’t, because they couldn’t.